tk755/q/README.md

 Options are boolean flags that modify the behavior of `q`.
 Combine options using their abbreviated form after a single hyphen. (e.g. `-nv`).

+- Print the model parameters and message history using the `-d` or `--debug` option.

+- Disable storing responses to the clipboard using the `-n` or `--no-clip` option.

 - Increase the max token length of responses using the `-l` or `--longer` option.

-- Disable storing responses to the clipboard using the `-n` or `--no-clipboard` option.

-- Print the message and response history using the `-v` or `--verbose` option.
+Note this may increase the cost of API calls.

 # Adding Custom Commands